+- debug Changes the

+backend.log

+logging level to

+debug and sets

+log tags to

+"log",

+"info",

+"warn",

+"error",

+"trace",

+"debug"

+- verbose Changes the

+backend.log

+logging level to

+verboseand

+sets log tags to

+"log",

+"info",

+"warn",

+"error",

-for backend.log, this setting overwrites that content.
-For more information, see Manage Logs. debug - Changes the backend.log logging level to debug and sets log tags to "log", "info", "warn", "error", "trace", "debug" verbose - Changes the backend.log logging level to verboseand sets log tags to "log", "info", "warn", "error", "trace", "debug", "trace", "debug", "verbose" Maximum Scans Per Day Specifies the maximum number of scans to run on the agent per day.
-10 Integers 1 or more
+"trace", "debug", "verbose" Maximum Scans Per Day Specifies the maximum number of scans to run on the agent per day.
+10 Integers 1 or more Automatic Hostname Update When enabled, when the hostname on the endpoint is modified the new hostname will be updated in the agent's manager.
+This feature is disabled by default to prevent custom agent names from being overridden. no yes or no c.
+Click the Remote Settings button.

-^

-Automatic When enabled, when no yes or no

-Hostname the hostname on the ne on the

-Update endpoint is modified point is modified

-the new hostname will

-be updated in the

-agent's manager.
-This

-feature is disabled by

-default to prevent

-custom agent names

-from being overridden.